 In the early days of the commercial internet, websites just used cookies to track.

 Today, tracking has become much deeper and more sophisticated.
-The advertising tech industry has developed new ways to track users (NB: what I call the advertising tech industry is basically Facebook, google and all these data brokers or “consumer intelligence” companies).
+The advertising tech industry has developed new ways to track users.
+NB: what I call the advertising tech industry is basically Facebook, Google and a myriad of data brokers or “consumer intelligence” (nice euphemism) companies.

 The key to programmatic advertising, this entire ad industry upon which the entire internet as we know it today runs off of, is IDENTITY.